-Worcester Life Stories is led by Worcester City Council and Worcestershire Health and Care NHS Trust, and supported by several fantastic partners and stakeholders.
+Worcester Life Stories is led by Worcester City Council and Herefordshire and Worcestershire Health and Care NHS Trust, and supported by several fantastic partners and stakeholders.
 The project has been awarded £79, 400 by the National Lottery Heritage Fund, which is match-funded through a number of cash and in-kind contributions.

 Know Your Place, Bristol City Council: KYP is a co-produced resource that aims to enable citizens to explore and tell their story of place.
 It does this through an online map based interface where traditional archive material is presented and users encouraged to share their own images and information.